sunitharamu-1983/GENAI-Learning-Journey/07_Articles/GPT-1.md

 ## The Ablation Study — What Happens Without Pre-training?

-When they removed pre-training and only used fine-tuning — performance dropped by 14.8%.
-Though it had a zero shot surpirse behaviour, it also proved conclusively that pre-training on unlabeled data is essential — not optional.]*
+When they removed pre-training and only used fine-tuning, performance dropped by 14.8%.
+Though it had a zero shot surpirse behaviour, it also proved conclusively that pre-training on unlabeled data is essential and not optional.]*

 | Version | Average Score |
 |---|---|